-How to Ventilate Properly After a Flood and Prevent Mold
+How To Ventilate Properly After A Flood And Prevent Mold

+Flooding is a serious issue for homeowners in Central Florida.
+The risk concerns not only direct property damage.
+After the saturating recedes, you'll likely face mold growth problems.
 When you notice any signs of flooding, it's vital to take all the necessary steps for harm reduction.
 Not reacting fast enough could result in costly damages and mildew.

+The mold growth isn't only destructive to the interior, it's a health hazard as well.
+Certain fungus spores may cause respiratory issues along with irritation of the skin, eyes, and throat.
 In the following paragraphs, we'll review the best tips to properly air out your home after flooding.
 Also, you'll learn about the most effective methods for keeping the mold infestation at bay.

+Mold spores are always in the air.
+That's why the progress starts within 24 to 48 hours after the water hits your home.
 These colonies keep expanding until the moisture levels are under control.
 Mildew grows well on numerous materials and surfaces, such as carpet, wood, tiles, and drywall.

-• A moldy odor is one of the typical giveaways of mold growth.
+- A moldy odor is one of the typical giveaways of mold growth.
 When the issue is concealed, a musty smell might serve as the only clue.
 A mold inspection is the best course of action.

-• Visible mold growth may be an obvious sign, yet it gets frequently ignored.
+- Visible mold growth may be an obvious sign, yet it gets frequently ignored.
 People brush it off as dirt or soot when it's actually a decay colony gathering its strength.
 Also, a smaller patch of mold may indicate there's a larger growth hidden from plain sight.

-• Learn to spot various visible signs of mold.
+- Learn to spot various visible signs of mold.
 The colors come in a wide spectrum.
 And the pattern may vary as well.
 You could find a mold that comes in clusters of small spots or appears to be thread-like instead.

-• Floodwaters could have affected your HVAC system as well.
+- Floodwaters could have affected your HVAC system as well.
 The components and surfaces that came into contact with the water could trap bacteria, rot, and dirt.
 Some of the HVAC parts that weren't submerged may still house excess moisture.
 Get professional assistance to dismantle the system, clean all the parts, and disinfect any suspect areas.

-• Even dead mold is capable of producing allergic reactions.
+- Even dead mold is capable of producing allergic reactions.
 This is why you should take great care of ensuring your home is completely mold-free before continuing the routine again.

-Where should I start?
+Where Should I Start?

 For starters, sort all the items that have been exposed to water.
 You may need to throw away porous materials as these could trap mold.
 For example, upholstered furniture typically harbors mold after floodwaters enter a home.
 The same goes for carpeting.